-Monitoring and evaluation
+8. Monitoring and evaluation

 The purpose of monitoring and evaluation activities is to raise the overall quality of teaching and levels of pupil attainment.
-The PSHEE coordinator is responsible for monitoring the standards of children's work and the quality of teaching.
-Our coordinator supports colleagues in their teaching by giving them information about current developments in the subject, and by providing a strategic lead and direction for the subject in the school.
+The PSHE coordinators are responsible for monitoring the standards of children's work and the quality of teaching.
+Our coordinators support colleagues in their teaching by giving them information about current developments in the subject, and by providing a strategic lead and direction for the subject in the school.

-Resources
+9. Resources

-Resources are intended to support and facilitate and 'active learning' approach to PSHEE learning.

-All new resources are approved by the PSHEE coordinator before use.
+Resources are intended to support and facilitate and 'active learning' approach to PSHE learning.
+All new resources are approved by the PSHE coordinator before use.
 See separate audit for details of resources.